Old Fashioned Banana Cream Pie

 Old fashioned banana cream pie is a classic American recipe.
 It’s easy to make from scratch and a good use for ripe bananas!
 The banana and whipped cream topping makes the pie look as good as it tastes.
 You can serve this dessert all year round, but I like it in the summer since it’s meant to be served cold.

 Why this recipe works: The custard filling is made from scratch without pudding mix, which in my opinion makes it taste ten times better.
+I do the same for my coconut cream pie.
 You can use a homemade or store-bought pie dough in this recipe.

 How to make banana cream pie